expectedparrot/edsl/docs/remote_inference.rst

   <br><br>

+You can also toggle on *Remote caching* to automatically save all of your survey results and API calls at the Expected Parrot server.
+Learn more in the :ref:`remote_caching` section.

-Then add the following line to your `.env` file in your `edsl` working directory (the same file where you store :ref:`api_keys` for language models that you use locally with EDSL):
+3. Add the following line to your `.env` file in your `edsl` working directory (replace `your_api_key_here` with your actual Expected Parrot API key):

 .. code-block:: python